 5.07 LIABILITY.
 Trustees may be reimbursed for the expense of litigation arising out of the performance of their duties as specified in the Articles of Incorporation and By-laws.
 No Officer or Board Member will have any liability whatsoever to any person in connection with their conduct of the affairs of the Region, or the management, investment, or disbursement of corporate funds, in the absence of fraud or gross negligence.

 5.08 COMMITTEES.
 The President, authorized by the Board, may appoint a committee or committees for a specified purpose.
-A Board Member may be an ex-officio member, and liaison, of all committees, and have a vote on that committee.
+A Board Member may serve on any committees, and have a vote on that committee.
 The committee may be dissolved by the Board at any time.

 5.09 BOARD MEETINGS.
 Board meetings may be held in person or by phone conference as long as all members are notified of the meeting, a quorum (majority) is present, and minutes are kept.
 Board decisions may be made by email response as long as all members are notified and the decision is noted at the next meeting and included in the minutes.